MEET THE ARTIST

 Asian-style paintings and themes, Japanese in particular, appeal to me greatly.
 I can relate to the wabi-sabi philosophy of embracing imperfection and impermanence.
 I love the simplicity of ikebanas and the beauty and storytelling inherent in Japanese typography.
 Most of my work has plenty of intentional white space, also typical of Japanese ink paintings.
 To me it’s the oxygen that lets the subject breathe and take prime position.

-In the years when I wasn’t painting like my life depended on it, I was busy with free-range living in Slovakia, always moving, always outside or in the water, learning languages, studying for a Masters in Economics, moving abroad, working in marketing, travelling here and there, and raising a family of my own.
-In that order.
+In the years when I wasn’t painting like my life depended on it, I was free-range living in Slovakia, always moving, always outside or in the water, learning languages, studying for a Masters in Economics, moving to the UK, working, travelling, and raising a family.

 The paintings will say more about me than any number of words.
 But I’m thrilled you’ve made it all the way here.
 Warmest welcome.